 As a Cittaslow town the Town Council works with the principles that each Cittaslow town agrees to adopt in respect of community cohesion.
-The Town Council actively supports policies and programmes to reduce the discrimination of minority groups and promote multicultural integration within society.
+The Town Council actively supports policies and programmes to reduce the discrimination of minority groups. and promote multicultural integration within society.

-Members of the Town Council support a range of Community groups which include: -
+The Town Council actively support a range of Community groups which include: -

 - Dementia Friendly Llangollen.

 - Friends of Pengwern.

-- Llangollen tidy Towns Team.
+- Llangollen Tidy Towns Team.

+- Llangollen Foodshare

+- Plastic Free Llangollen